wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 * `integer`: a non-negative integer
 * `string`: a Unicode string, including the empty string
 * `bool`: a boolean value (`true` or `false`) - integers MUST NOT be used instead of boolean value
-* `dict`: a dictionary (map) where keys MUST be strings, keys MUST be uniueand serialization order is undefined (left to the serializer being used)
+* `dict`: a dictionary (map) where keys MUST be strings, keys MUST be unique and serialization order is undefined (left to the serializer being used)
 * `list`: a list (array) where items can be again any of this enumeration

 *Example*